hapax/hapax.github.io/assets/chandra.md

 E_n = \left(\frac{2\pi^2 \hbar^2 }{m_e L^2}\right) n^2.
 $$

-There is no proton needed in the problem now, since the only role the proton played in the hydrogen atom was to determine $r_n$, and we have fixed $r_n = r$ by fiat.
+The proton is no longer required, since its only role earlier was to determine the orbital radius $r_n$, and we have fixed $r_n = r$ by fiat.
-(This also eliminates minus sign we found in Exercise 1.)
+(Since the electrons are no longer bound, this eliminates the minus sign we needed in Exercise 1.)

 Suppose we throw $N$ particles onto the circle.
 The highest occupied energy level is called the *Fermi energy* $E_F$